||January 1 to May 14

 The second largest hammerhead shark after the great hammerhead, the Smooth Hammerhead Shark can attain weights of over 800 pounds.

-Smooth Hammerhead Sharks are eligible for the Delaware Sport Fishing Tournament "Shark" citation, but not currently eligible for an individual species citation.
+Smooth Hammerhead Sharks are eligible for the Delaware Sport Fishing Tournament and Live Release "Shark" awards, but not currently eligible for an individual species award.

 Smooth Hammerhead Sharks are eligible for the general "Shark" record, which excludes mako and the protected shark species.